tsimafeip/Translator/README.md

  - 4.5k aligned sentence pairs of medical domain (under 'Data/MedicalData/')

- - 12k aligned sentence pairs of the legal domain (under 'Data/LegalData/').
-The corpus preparation is still in progress.
+ - 17k aligned sentence pairs of the legal domain (under 'Data/LegalData/').

  - **Data/TabbedCorpusMiddleSent.txt** is a sample of 65966 sentences, at max 80 characters each, and is handy to train a model only on a sample of data.